 - What is your schedule?

-- List of books and essays upon which your work is based.
+List of the books and essays upon which your work is based